ekellbuch/cityscapes-c/README.md

 ## Cityscapes and Cityscapes-C

-This repository builds cityscapes-c datasets compatible with tensorflow_datasets for semantic segmentation.
+This repository contains python and tensorflow code with instructions to download, and prepapre raw cityscapes and cityscapes-c datasets compatible with tensorflow_datasets.

 ### Steps:

 #### Download Cityscapes

-Create a login and download cityscapes from https://www.cityscapes-dataset.com/ For a semantic segmentation task download: gtFine_trainvaltest.zip and leftImg8bit_trainvaltest.zip The files should be placed in the tensorflow dataset download directory.
+To download the Ciyyscapes dataset, it is necessary to create a login to the website https://www.cityscapes-dataset.com.
+For the semantic segmentation cityscapes task, we can download the files: gtFine_trainvaltest.zip and leftImg8bit_trainvaltest.zip which contain the segmentation labels and the raw images.
-This directory is by default set as ```$HOME$/tensorflow_datasets/downloads```
+The files should be placed in the tensorflow dataset download directory, which is by default set as ```$HOME$/tensorflow_datasets/downloads```

 #### Build/Process Cityscapes

-To build the cityscapes dataset and create tf records using the tensorflow_datasets default builder run:
+To build the cityscapes dataset and create tf records using the tensorflow_datasets default builder run: <br>
 ```
 import tensorflow_datasets as tfds
 dataset = 'cityscapes'